CodezPoet/code_examples/README.md

 While having a lot of positive experiences unfortunately having too many negative experiences, and adding some code review rules.
-I have been coding for years, a degree in coding, a multitude of succesful projects and collaborations, participated in Open Source communities for decades, yet get treated like an aboslute noob garbage sometimes by some 2 year Laravel developer that doesn't know code from his ars, and thinks he is hot sh*t for example.
+I have been coding for years, a degree in coding, a multitude of succesful projects and collaborations, participated in Open Source communities for decades, yet get treated like an absolute noob garbage sometimes by some 2 year Laravel developer that doesn't know code from his ars, and thinks he is hot sh*t for example.
 So, since I am sick of getting pissed off, because you don't have manners, some rules:

 1. Constructive criticism and feedback is always welcome.
 I love to learn